 AM/FM/Cassette Stereo Audio System

-For Canadian LX model only

-Your Honda audio system is easy to

-use, and will give clear AM/FM

-reception.
-The preset buttons allow

-you to select six stations on each
+For U.S. LX and Canadian models Your Honda audio system is easy to use, and will give clear AM/FM reception.
+The preset buttons allow you to select six stations on AM and twelve stations on FM.

-band.